VegiS/testing-microservices/README.md

 ## Setup

 The setup consists of two constellations.
-We limited ourselves to three services (A,B,C), two events (e1, e2) and two versions of each event.
+We limited ourselves to three services (A,B,C), three events (E1, E2, E3).
 The next two paragraphs will describe the examples that you can see in this project.

 ### Example 1 - simple A-B communication